 There is always room for improvement however and it’s fantastic that MicroAir is so open to making changes.
 I have been working with them in regard to testing the Android version and the app has progressed significantly over the past few weeks.
 Here are a few observations about things I’d like to see improved over time.
-These are specific to the current version of the Android app (beta 1.1.1):
+These are specific to the beta version of the Android app when I tested it back in March 2021:

 - One major difference is the Easy Touch has no master ‘mode’ for all three zones.
 The Airxcel had Heat/Cool/Off so all zones had to be in one of those modes all at the same time, but the Easy Touch lets you chose the mode on a per zone basis.
 So you could have one zone heating, another cooling and a third off.
 I’m not sure that has a significant benefit but it may, time will tell.
 The downside of this difference is when switching from Heating to Cooling you need to change the settings separately for each of the zones.
 Not a big deal but it adds a little inconvenience.